 5).
 Clean his bottom: another thing you can do is to clean any fecal material that may be stuck on your canine companion’s bottom.
 You may be able to tell this is the problem if your fur baby scoots across the carpet and leaves a brown stain behind.
 In this case, use a cloth dipped in warm water and remove the pooh a little at a time.
 Be careful if the pooh has become entangled in your dog’s fur.
 If this is the case, you may need to use a sharp pair of scissors to carefully remove the pooh.
 If your dog doesn’t want to stand still, you may need to ask someone to help hold the dog still while you trim away the fur and pooh.
 This isn’t a fun job, but it can help your canine companion to feel much better.
 And while you’re there, be sure to check for signs of fleas, tapeworms and other issues.

 6).
 Help your dog loose weight: believe it or not, if your dog carries extra weight, this can also cause him problems.
-Losing weight can relieve some of the pressure on the anal sacs, and help your fur baby feel better.
+Losing weight can relieve some of the pressure on the butt sacs, and help your fur baby feel better.

 7).
 Give your dog probiotics: another home remedy you can try is giving your dog probiotic supplements and treats made especially for dogs.
-These can help keep your dog regular, while also reducing pressure on the anal glands, and even help them empty regularly.
+These can help keep your dog regular, while also reducing pressure on the butt glands, and even help them empty regularly.